3rdIteration/FirefoxMetamaskVaultTool/README.md

+# Background
+While tools like BTCRecover natively support extracting Metamask wallets from Chrome LevelDb files, Firefox data is stored in a different an incompatible way.
+Traditional Browser based methods for extracting the encrypted faults have also recently stopped working.
+This tool scans your system for Firefox profiles and attempts to retrieve the encrypted Metamask Vault.

+Once found, you can use the encrytped vault with other tools.

+This tools is tested and works on Windows with Firefox 143.0.1

 # How to use
 1. Make sure you have Python 3 installed
 2. Install the python packages `snappy` and `cramjam`